platformio/platformio-core/docs/what-is-platformio.rst

 `Embedded Boards <http://platformio.org/#!/boards>`_ and all major :ref:`Development Platforms <platforms>`.

-User SHOULD have a choise
+User SHOULD have a choice
 -------------------------

 * Decide which operation system they want to run development process on.